BIMAI-lab/NEUROML_course/seminars6_7/README.md

-# Preparation to the seminar 6-8
+# Preparation to the seminars 6-8

 ## Prerequisites